hummusaki/MortfolioV3/README.md

 # MortfolioV3

-My portfolio made in React and standalone CSS (including some nice 3D effects!)
+My portfolio made in JS and standalone CSS (including some nice 3D effects!)

 It uses the AOS (Animate-on-scroll) and MailJS plugins to polish it and make contact with me much easier.